Get exclusive money-saving offers and guides

 |

 Portable contents insurance covers accidental loss or damage to your personal valuables anywhere in Australia.
-Depending on the insurer, you can also typically enjoy cover for accidental loss or damage anywhere else in the world.
+Depending on the insurer, you can also typically enjoy cover for accidental loss or damage anywhere in the world.
 However, there will usually be a time limit on the amount of overseas cover available in any one insured period, with this limit usually set at 35 days.

 What does contents insurance cover that portable contents insurance doesn’t and vice versa?
 Check out the key differences in the table below, but remember that not all policies are created equal, so be sure to read the fine print.